YevShch/Fitness-Tracker-API/API_AUTO_Testing_Documentation.md

 - Test Name: Test API Response with Concurrent Requests
 - Location: /Manual Tests/Concurrent Requests

-### Manual Test 8: Test API Handling of Different HTTP Methods
+### Test 8: Test API Handling of Different HTTP Methods
 #### Purpose
 To verify that the API correctly handles different HTTP methods (GET, POST, PUT, DELETE) for each endpoint and returns appropriate status codes and responses for each method.
 #### Steps: